aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-text/add-text-to-a-pdf-file/_index.md

 ## How to Add Transparent Text in PDF

+PDF 1.4 (a file format supported by Acrobat 5) was the first version of PDF to support transparency.
+This PDF hit the market around the same time as Adobe Illustrator 9.

 A PDF file contains Image, Text, Graph, attachment, Annotations objects and while creating TextFragment, you can set foreground, background-color information as well as text formatting.
-Aspose.PDF for .NET supports the feature to add text with Alpha color channel.
+Aspose.PDF for C++ supports the feature to add text with Alpha color channel.
 The following code snippet shows how to add text with transparent color.

 ```cpp
 void AddTransparentText() {